-Gabon is a beautiful Central African destination known for its lush national parks, which together account for more than 11% of the country's total land mass.
-These parks protect a bounty of rare wildlife - including the elusive forest elephant and the critically endangered western lowland gorilla.
+Gabon is a beautiful Central African destination known for its lush national parks, which together account for around 10% of the country's total land mass.
+These parks protect a bounty of rare wildlife – including the elusive forest elephant and the critically endangered western lowland gorilla.
 Outside its parks, Gabon boasts pristine beaches and a reputation for political stability.
 The capital, Libreville, is a modern urban playground.

 The capital of Gabon is Libreville.

-According to the CIA World Factbook, July 2016 estimates put Gabon's population at just under 1.74 million people.
+According to the CIA World Factbook, July 2018 estimates put Gabon's population at just over 2.1 million people.

 The official language of Gabon is French.
-More than 40 Bantu languages are spoken as a first or second tongue, the most prevalent of which is Fang.
+More than 40 indigenous languages are spoken as a first or second tongue, the most prevalent of which is Fang.

 Gabon's currency is the Central African CFA Franc.
 Use this website for up-to-date exchange rates.